We respond to reports of alleged breaches of planning control

 deciding on the course of action to take.

-When we have investigated the complaint, we may take the
+When we have investigated the report, we may take the

 following courses of action: